floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 While traditional monolith architecture is not a bad choice for small applications, it becomes difficult to develop new functionality and maintain existing as the application grows.
 Larger applications are likely to turn into a big ball of mud, where the code is tangled and difficult to understand @foote_yoder_1997.
 A big ball of mud, a term coined by #cite_author(<foote_yoder_1997>) in #cite(<foote_yoder_1997>, form: "year"), is a software system that lacks a perceivable architecture.

-The modular monolith architecture attempts to address these issues, and can be used as a stepping stone towards a microservices architecture.
+Modular monolith architecture can also be used as a stepping stone towards a microservices architecture.
+Once the application is modularized and the interfaces are well-defined and stable, individual modules can be extracted and turned into external services.
+If the agreed upon interface is respected, the external service can be swapped out entirely by another implementation without affecting the rest of the application.
+When all modules have been extracted from the monolith, the application has effectively been transformed into a microservices architecture.

 #grid(
   columns: (50%, 50%),